mukund1985/SQL_Commands/SQL Statement Fundamentals.md

 * You may have noticed PostgreSQL sometimes returns the same request query results in a different order.
 * You can use **ORDER BY** to sort rows based on a column value, in either ascending or descending order.
+* Use ASC to sort in ascending order.
+* Use DESC to sort in descending order.
+* If you leave it blank, **ORDER BY** uses ASC by default.

 * Basic Syntax for **ORDER BY** -